-After my 5 year old son got into Minecraft, we started to experience a lot of hitting and kicking from him, especially when I was needing him to end a session of screen time.
-Pure empathic limits, where I offer a combination of empathy (e.g “I see you’re not happy with this, you really want to keep playing”), a clear verbal limit (e.g. “I can’t let you hit/kick me”) and a physical limit to stop the hitting/kicking (e.g. gently holding his hands or feet), were just not working for us.
+When my son was 5, we started to experience some hitting and kicking from him when he had big feelings.
+Pure empathic limits, where I offer a combination of empathy (e.g “I see you’re not happy with this”), a clear verbal limit (e.g. “I can’t let you hit/kick me”) and a physical limit to stop the hitting/kicking (e.g. gently holding his hands or feet), were just not working for us.
 There was no shift in energy, no emotional release through crying of the feelings underlying the behaviour, but instead we were just getting ‘stuck’ in his aggression and my frustration.

 One day, I was inspired to introduce some play in these moments.
 I grabbed a huge pillow and said, “I’m not going to let you hit me (my limit), but this pillow loves being hit!”, and pretended to be the pillow, saying things in a funny voice, “Oh yes, I love being hit!
 Hit me!
 Hit me!”.
 I encouraged my son to get his hits and kicks out on the pillow and it turned into laughter and diffused the situation.
 Remembering here, that his laughter is healing, it releases feelings of frustration and powerlessness.
 This game also seemed to meet my son’s underlying need in these moments when he was hitting and kicking: connection.